1 Drexel Drive

 Things you should already have done:

-- Given faculty members who agreed to write your medical, dental, etc. school evaluations the required items to have letters written AND filed in the Premedical Office.
+- Given faculty members who agreed to write your medical, dental, etc. school evaluations the required items to have letters written AND filed in the Premedical Office (if applicable)

 - Taken a professional picture that can be used for secondary applications for medical, dental, etc. school and sent one (1) wallet-size picture to the Premedical Office for your file.